martinbandung/Give-Me-Some-Credit/README.md

 ![TPR vs FPR](https://github.com/martinbandung/Give-Me-Some-Credit/blob/main/code/images/TPRvsFPR.png)

 ### Conclusion
 Overall, the workflow can be streamlined using pipeline function.
-The highest performance was achieved by using majority classifier which was 0.84 (ROC AUC).
-The majority classifier which include the other 3 classifier can increased the accuracy of the model for around 6%.
+The highest ROC AUC was achieved by using majority classifier which was 0.84.
+The accuracy of three models almost the same which is around 70%.
 The accuracy of the model may increase through increasing more classifier in the majority class clasifier.
 However, more computation source is needed to do the task.

 ### Appendices
 Some supplementary figures for illustration during processing the data.